PRIVATE TOILET (PRIVATE PORTO) RENTAL PLAN FOR 2018

-For 2017, private porto rentals will be made available only to approved fully themed tribes placed within the walls of Wasteland City.
+Private porto rentals will be made available ONLY to approved fully themed tribes placed within the walls of Wasteland City.

 Approved Theme Zone tribes placed outside the City gates and all other tribes/groups/individuals camping outside the Theme Zone will, unfortunately, not have the option to rent a private unit this year.